devjayantmalik/project-2-finance-redux/README.md

 - Creation of contract between company and the user.
 - Deletion of user from the company
 - Claim some amount from the company.
+- The application will ignore all the invalid enteries.